hilalturkaslan/Ai_studies/README.md

-application done ai sample for done study case
+application do it ai sample for is study case